kimrenie/kimrenie.github.io/_posts/2021-09-28-docker-basics-blog2.md

 ![docker logo](/images/docker-logo.jpg)

-`Docker` is an open-source, PaaS (Platform as a Service) used for containerization through the utilization of OS-level virtualization directly in the Linux kernal.
+`Docker` is an open-source, PaaS (Platform as a Service) used for containerization through the utilization of OS-level virtualization directly in the Linux kernel.
 Similar to a Virtual Machine, Docker is able to run applications in a `sandbox environment` in order for developers to easily test and play with their applications in a consistent and secure environment.

-The advantage of using containers rather than a dedicated VM would be the reduction of used kernal space compared to the higher CPU usage that a VM uses when utilizing their own individual OS.
+The advantage of using containers rather than a dedicated VM would be the reduction of used kernel space compared to the higher CPU usage that a VM uses when utilizing their own individual OS.
 This advantage can be visualized when viewing a Virtual Machine as a standalone environment that host "virtual hardware" which includes setting up its own BIOS, disk storage, CPU, RAM, etc. In comparison, a container uses the host's hardware and Operating System through the usage of the Docker Engine.

 <br />